JRT-Git/teslaprep/model_3_checklist.md

 1. [ ] Pair your smartphone to your vehicle over Bluetooth

-## SECTION G - Optional equipment
+## SECTION G - Included and optional equipment
+1. [ ] Check for mobile charger and NEMA 5-15 adapter
+1. [ ] Check for J1772 adapter
-1. [ ] Check for front license plate bracket (if applicable in your region)
+1. [ ] Check for Tesla sentry thumbdrive in glovebox
 1. [ ] Check for the towing eye under the frunk mat
 1. [ ] Maryland state deliveries should include Tesla's official inflation kit (usually stowed in trunk)
+1. [ ] Check for front license plate bracket (if applicable in your region, usually stowed in trunk/frunk)
 1. [ ] Verify that any additional floor mats are included (if ordered)

+## SECTION H - Model-Version options check
+1. [ ] Check for AMD Ryzen processor (settings)
+1. [ ] Dual-pane front glass
+1. [ ] Dual-pane rear glass
+1. [ ] Mobile charger, NEMA 5-15, and cable
+1. [ ] Tesla sentry thumbdrive in glovebox
+1. [ ] New 12v Li-ion battery
+1. [ ] Matrix headlines (round projector on outter side, lightshow)
+1. [ ] CCS enabled (settings)
+1. [ ] Heated wiper park

+## SECTION I - Finishing
+1. [ ] DEMAND your car is marked as DELIVERED in Tesla's network, double check
+1. [ ] Make sure to get copies of MVPA (motor vehicle purchase agreement) and any DMV forms